dnjp/nyne/README.md

 Included in a full install of nyne are bundled utilities for acme:

 - `nyne`: The core autoformatting engine that is run from within acme
-- `nynetab`: Implements tab expansion for the given buffer if not configured for nyne
+- `nynetab`: Implements tab expansion and indentation
 - `save`: Utility to execute Put via keyboard bindings
 - `a+`: Indent selected source code
 - `a-`: Unindent selected source code